A Post-Graduate Psychotherapy Training

 - Attend 40 weekly individual supervision sessions.

-Attend and participate in weekly in-service training (day & time TBD).
+- Attend and participate in weekly Green House in-service training (Thursdays, 12 – 2 pm).

-Attend and participate in monthly cohort learning group (day & time TBD).
+- Attend and participate in monthly cohort learning group (first Thursdays 11-2 pm).

 - Attend and participate in monthly team meetings (first Thursday of each month, 2:30 -4:20 pm).